kp223/Muscle/README.md

 - e.
-After running Muscle one should choose ranks of Hi-C data and mCG methylation matrix.
+After running Muscle one should choose ranks of scHi-C tensors, mCG, and mCH methylation matrices.
 Type the rank and hit enter.
-Muscle provides eigen value trace plots 'svd_plot.pdf' and 'svd_mCG_plot.pdf'.
+Muscle provides eigen value trace plots 'svd_plot.pdf', 'svd_mCG_plot.pdf' ,and 'svd_mCH_plot.pdf', consequetively.
 We recommend to choose rank for each data as the elbow point of the plot.
-For our analysis R=15 for scHi-C and R=10 for methylation matrix.
+For our analysis, we used R=40 for scHi-C, R=30 for mCG methylation matrix, and R=35 for mCH methylation matrix.
 The queries will be as below in the terminal.

 ```
-Please specify the rank value based on the singular value 'svd_plot.pdf' and hit enter (skipping will give rank=30) : 15
+Please specify the rank value based on the singular value 'svd_plot.pdf' and hit enter (skipping will give rank=30) : 40

-Please specify the mCG matrix rank value based on the singular value 'svd_mCG_plot.pdf' and hit enter (skipping will give rank=30) : 10
+Please specify the mCG matrix rank value based on the singular value 'svd_mCG_plot.pdf' and hit enter (skipping will give rank=30) : 30

+Please specify the mCH matrix rank value based on the singular value 'svd_mCH_plot.pdf' and hit enter (skipping will give rank=30) : 35

 ```